-Everything Change, will be a series of interdisciplinary discussions, talks, and online events looking at the role of creativity, adaptive thinking and storytelling in overcoming arguably the largest challenge facing humanity; that of climate and ecological crises.
+Everything Change, was a series of interdisciplinary discussions, talks, and online events looking at the role of creativity, adaptive thinking and storytelling in overcoming arguably the largest challenge facing humanity; that of climate and ecological crises.

-With speakers, practitioners, and artists in conversation from across the arts, the creative industries, the sciences, law, business, public policy, activism and education, Everything Change will be a unique forum for debate and exploration driven by some of the most urgent questions of our times.
+With speakers, practitioners, and artists in conversation from across the arts, the creative industries, the sciences, law, business, public policy, activism and education, Everything Change was a unique forum for debate and exploration driven by some of the most urgent questions of our times.

 ‘I think calling it climate change is rather limiting,

 I’d rather call it the everything change’ - Margaret Atwood

 Produced by Swansea University’s Cultural Institute and Taliesin Arts Centre, in partnership with Dhaka Lit Fest.